 If you have a Metal-on-Metal (MoM) hip implant, you may have heard the term “revision surgery” before.
 But what is revision surgery, and how can you tell if you need it?

 Revision surgery is a procedure in which a broken, worn out, or unsafe hip implant is removed and replaced (in whole or in part) by a new implant.
-Because Metal-on-Metal hip implants have such high rates of failure, hip revisions are a relatively common procedure.
+This is also called hip replacement failure.
+Because Metal-on-Metal hip implants have such high rates of failure, hip revisions are a relatively common but complex procedure.
+It can be difficult to find a revision surgeon.
+You can search our map of revision surgeons to locate one near you.

 Here, we’ve put together a list of some of the top 10 most common signs that you may need hip revision surgery.
 If you’ve experienced any of these symptoms of implant failure, you should speak to your doctor and request to get your blood metal ion levels measured as soon as possible.